GetDKAN/dkan/docs/admin/appearance.md

 ## Adding Styles to Content in DKAN

 DKAN allows you to style the text in the description fields of datasets and resources as well as in the body of data stories.
 Text can be styled as bold and italic.
 You can add headline styling and subheads and create numbered lists and bulleted lists.
-You can also add tables, hyperlinks and images, along with some other text styling elements such as horizontal rules.
+You can also add hyperlinks and images.

 Text styling is added using [markdown syntax](http://daringfireball.net/projects/markdown/syntax).
 To assist you in adding styling to your text, a markdown toolbar appears at the top of styled text areas with buttons that you can click to add styles: